bbc/nmos-joint-ri/vagrant/provisioning/roles/nmos-service-install/README.md

-nmos-install
+nmos-service-install
 =========

-This module installs nmos services
+This module install an NMOS service

 Requirements
 ------------